 Bill represents management in collective bargaining as chief negotiator for a variety of private employers and cities.
 In addition, he counsels unionized employers on all aspects of union workforce management.

-Mr. Stone also spends a significant amount of time representing police officers and police departments on alleged excessive use of force, alleged misuse of electronic control devices and chemical and pepper sprays, officer involved shootings, and alleged unlawful search and seizure cases.
+Bill also leads a team that spends a significant amount of time representing police officers, deputy sheriffs, jailers, K-9 officers and their dogs, and county prosecutors and police and sheriff's departments across Iowa on alleged excessive use of force, alleged misuse of electronic control devices and chemical and pepper sprays, officer involved shootings, alleged deliberate indifference claims, and alleged unlawful search and seizure cases.

 - Georgetown University Law Center, Master of Labor Law (1987)

 - The University of Iowa (J.D., 1984) with distinction

 - Cornell University, New York State School of Industrial and Labor Relations (M.I.L.R., 1980)

 Active or formerly active in the following organizations: